Age grading basics

 Articles

-Practical articles on age grading, race times and comparing results across age groups.
+Practical articles on age grading, race times, calculator results and fair comparisons across age groups.
+Start with the guide below if you are new to the site.

 Age grading basics